meerabal/COMP-4601/lab5/README.txt

 Meera Balsara
 101152760

-Lab #4
+Lab #5

 Instructions to run:

 1. Have mongo daemon running in the background mongod --dbpath="<insert database path>"

-2. Run the following commands: (elasticlunr-example.js is a script to populate pages and info in database) npm install node ./elasticlunr-example.js node ./app.js
+2. Run the following commands: npm install node ./crawl.js node ./app.js

 Using mongosh, we can see that there is a links table in store which contains all the page info (from lab 3):